Jayman2000/jasons-nixos-config/README.md

 4. Reboot.
 5. Log in as root and set jayman’s password.

+### 5. Do any manual set up

+While it would be nice if this config automatically set up everything for you, there are some things that need to be set up manually at the moment.

 #### Instructions specific to systems that import `auto-upgrade.nix`

 These post-installation steps should only be done on